 Your first thought when you look at this portable grill will be that it looks built to travel.
 Instead of being a tabletop, this clever number is one of few portables that come standard with its own full-height stand.
 Even better, it’s integrated into the BBQ.
 Even better, it’s got wheels and a handle for towing.

 The whole design of the unit is remarkable, and it speaks to Coleman’s decades of experience making gear for outdoor enthusiasts.

-It’s a pretty large grill, with 285 square inches of cooking surface.
+It’s a pretty large unit at 32 × 35 × 19 inches, weighing 44 pounds, and with 285 square inch cooking surface.
 You can take full advantage of all that space with a variety of optional, interchangeable cooking surfaces, and handy built-in hooks are there for you to hang your tools on while you work.
 There are small side tables that fold in, as well.

 Ok, so it’s a smart design.
 But, can you actually grill on it?
 You bet!
 Fire it up with the push button ignition and then turn on the burners.
 Yes, burners.
 Plural.
 Each burner delivers 10,000 BTU for a total of 20,000 BTU.
 Not only can you cook thoroughly and quickly, you can also set up separate temperature zones with just a single LP tank.

 The grates are porcelain-coated cast iron, and will provide even heat and long-life.
 Know up front, however, that the low-profile lid won’t allow for cooking anything much taller than a hamburger or some chicken legs.